DaNiKhan-GbR/DaNiKhan-V-Window/docs/documentation/technical.md

 the DNN tracker is greatly superior and should be preferred.

 ## Converting to Frustum
-In order to correctly infer the head position from the tracking data ...
-TODO
+In order to correctly infer the head position from the tracking data we determine the center of the users eyes and convert the result to a space from -1 to 1.

+The horizontal center is calculated by adding half the width to its starting point and the vertical center uses a similar method but assumes that the eyes are approximately one quarter from the top edge of the tracked position.
+The face width is then used to approximate the users distance from the monitor and the result applied to the eye postion.

 The calculations to convert the head position to the corrected viewing frustum are based on the paper [Generalized Perspective Projection](https://csc.lsu.edu/~kooima/pdfs/gen-perspective.pdf)